 - Day 2 involved additional surface preparation and installation of a clear, flexible epoxy primer at nearly 20 MILS dry film thickness.

-- Day 3 started with some additional patch work with fast set, epoxy repair materials and ended with application of a pigmented, flexible epoxy coat (approximately 12 MILS) with a full broadcast of ¼” decorative chips (our Franklin blend).
+- Day 3 started with some additional patch work with fast setting, epoxy repair materials and ended with application of a pigmented, flexible epoxy coat (approximately 12 MILS) with a full broadcast of ¼” decorative chips (our Franklin blend).